garden-io/garden/images/k8s-sync/README.md

 ### Implement code changes

-1. Upgrade the constant `mutagenCliSpec` object in the [mutagen.ts](../../core/src/plugins/kubernetes/mutagen.ts).
+1. Update the constant `mutagenCliSpec` object in the [mutagen.ts](../../core/src/plugins/kubernetes/mutagen.ts).
 2. Search for the `gardendev/k8s-sync` string in the code and change the old version to the new one.
-3. Implement the necessary code chnages to address the mutagen's breaking changes if any.
+3. Implement the necessary code changes to address the mutagen's breaking changes if any.

 If the constant `mutagenCliSpec` cannot be found in the location specified above, then try a full-text search for the old mutagen version in the source code, and change all occurrences to the new mutagen version.